-Andrew Little delivers exceptional legal knowledge, seasoned strategic advice and skilled advocacy to Canadian, U.S., and other international clients.
-He focuses on competition/antitrust, international arbitrations and other complex litigation.
+Andrew Little delivers seasoned strategic advice, skilled advocacy and exceptional legal knowledge to Canadian, U.S., and other international clients.

 Andrew served as law clerk for Madam Justice Claire L'Heureux-Dubé at the Supreme Court of Canada in 1990-91.
-He studied law at Dalhousie Law School and Balliol College, Oxford.
 In addition to his law practice, from 2000 to 2007 he taught Corporate Litigation at the Faculty of Law, University of Calgary.